What Mediators Can Learn from an AI Pre-Mediation Report

 • Perception gaps: Where parties see the situation very differently.

-• Interests: What matters beneath stated demands.
+• Interests: What may matter beneath stated demands.

 • Rigidity points: Areas where flexibility may be difficult.

-How This Helps You Prepare Strategically
+How This Helps You Prepare Carefully

 With this information, mediators can plan the opening of the session more carefully.
 They can decide where to slow down, where to ask clarifying questions, and where to avoid early escalation.